Doctor of Medicine (M.D.)

 Three diverse academic environments

 • At the Kansas City campus, students train at a large academic medical center, which has attracted innovative and accomplished educators and researchers from around the world.
-In the summer of 2017, a new $75 million, 171,000-square-foot Health Education Building opened.
-The new building enables the School of Medicine to train students in the technologically advanced environment required by a modern health care curriculum.
+In 2017, a new $75 million,171,000-square-foot Health Education Building opened.
+The building enables the School of Medicine to train students in the technologically advanced environment required by a modern health care curriculum.

 • The Wichita campus provides a community-based medical education environment, in which students learn through direct patient care inside three partner hospitals as well as in physician offices across the state.
 Students may also elect to train in community-based and rural settings.
-The instructional space on this campus was expanded and updated in 2010 to facilitate small group learning and team based experiences in anticipation of the new teaching method integral to the ACE curriculum.
+A new $220 million, 350,000-square-foot Wichita Biomedical Campus will open in 2027, coinciding with the increase in class size on the Wichita campus and the gradual sunsetting of the 2/2 program.
+This project will combine the Schools of Medicine and Pharmacy and the Wichita State University College of Health Professions and Tech programs for collaboration in inter-professional and other activities.

-School of Medicine students in Kansas City and Wichita are also able to volunteer at the JayDoc Free Clinics, which are student-run clinics providing non-emergency urgent and preventive care to the uninsured and underinsured populations of Kansas City and Wichita.
+School of Medicine students in Kansas City and Wichita can also volunteer at the JayDoc Free Clinics, which are student-run clinics providing non-emergency, urgent, and preventive care to the uninsured and underinsured populations of Kansas City and Wichita.
 Salina students have the opportunity to assist with the medical care at Ashby House, a facility for a vulnerable population.

-On the left you will find links for more information about the KU School of Medicine including administration, programs offered, campuses, and the course catalog for the School of Medicine.
+On the left, you will find links to more information about the KU School of Medicine, including administration, programs offered, campuses, and the School of Medicine course catalog.